nucleosynthesis/LHCDataStatisticsICISE2024/docs/setup.md

 ## Moving files around

 From time to time, we will need to move files between containers or to our own computers.
-You can do this by downloading the file from the browser (right click on a file in the file browser and select "downlowd") or you can use the `docker cp` tool.
+You can do this by downloading the file from the browser (right click on a file in the file browser and select "download") or you can use the `docker cp` tool.
 For example to transfer a file called "myfile.txt" from your local desktop to the `cms_python` container, you can run,

 ```sh
 docker cp ~/Desktop/myfile.txt cms_python:/code/